 I know that probably sounds ironic after reading the section above, but I’m not talking about giving items away, I’m talking about the big promotional sweepstakes type of giveaways.

-Before my shop kicked off, I organized a sweepstakes on my personal blog.
+Before my shop kicked off, I organized sweepstakes on my personal blog.

 At the time, I felt it was a great way to attract customers as well as get some free marketing through different forums (check out 5.
 Make Yourself Findable below).

-However, when the sweepstakes was finished, it turned out my business had grown quite a lot, and I barely had the time to make the promised wall decal.
+However, when the sweepstakes were finished, it turned out my business had grown quite a lot, and I barely had the time to make the promised wall decal.

 I managed to do it, but the winner ended up not-so-pleased with what was delivered.

 She wanted some changes made to it and I didn’t really have the time.

 Her requests were a little over-reaching and she was acting entitled.